dmickelson/SendToWebhookProject/Readme.md

-## This project has been deprecated.
-Google no longer accept manifest v2 and the current version in the Chrome web store will be removed at sometime.
-Unforturately I cannot make any time to maintain this.
-If anyone is interested, feel free to fork and keep it going.
-Sorry for the inconvenience to the existing users.
+## This project has updated to support Google mainifest V3.
+It also now support Page Title and URL inputs.

 ## Send To WebHook